bobbingwide/oik-bwtrace/readme.txt

 9. Daily Trace Summary file

 == Upgrade Notice ==
+= 3.1.0 =
+Update for improved reporting of saved queries.
+Tested with WordPress 5.6-beta4 and PHP 7.4.

 = 3.0.0 =
 Major update to support tracing of browser requests, AJAX, REST and CLI to a trace files directory.
 Tested with WordPress 5.3, PHP 7.3 and PHP 7.4.